karpov-sv/Poisson_CCD22/README.md

 chnages the format from what David had suggested in order to include the cell boundaries as well as the cell center.
 This is needed to accomodate the non-linear Z-axis discussed above.

+(8) The thickness of the silicon, which was hard-coded to a value of 100 microns, is now controlled by a parameter called SensorThickness.

 Hopefully you find this useful.
 Comments and questions are encouraged and should be addressed to: cslage@ucdavis.edu